i-dream-of-ai/tencent-cloudbase/README-EN.md

 2. Enable CloudBase MCP Server

-Click the ⚙️ icon in the top-right corner of Cursor, then select "MCP".
-In the MCP Server page, find the cloudbase toggle button and enable it.
+Click the ⚙️ icon in Cursor, go to "MCP", find cloudbase and enable it.

 #### Step 3: Switch to Agent Mode

-Use Agent mode in the chat window for code generation and automated operations.
+Use Agent mode in chat for code generation and automation.

 </details>